-For more than forty years I have been speaking prose without knowing anything about it. - Mr Jourdain, The Middleclass Gentleman, Molière application or a website plugged into your information system (even if it's for an internal purpose), you may be in that case.
+Like Mr Jourdain, perhaps your company is already an API provider without knowing it.
+For example, if your company has a mobile application or a website plugged into your information system (even if it's for an internal purpose), you may be in that case.
 If your company exchanges data with partners via web services, you may be in that case too.
 These APIs may not correspond to the current standards but it may be a good idea to think about capitalizing on them.